-Qustodio and the Kids App Qustodio has apps for iPhones, iPads, Androids, and Kindles, but reviewers say it works best on an Android device.
-Qustodio does not yet have a compatible app for Windows phones, and the panic button feature works only on Android devices.
+Qustodio has apps for iPhones, iPads, Androids, and Kindles, but reviewers say it works best on an Android device.
+Qustodio does not have a compatible app for Windows phones, and the panic button feature works only on Android devices.

 No, Qustodio does not currently offer this feature.